 Van Aken has shared his cooking and career, penning six cookbooks (Feast of Sunlight; The Exotic Fruit Book; Norman’s New World Cuisine; New World Kitchen; My Key West Kitchen; Norman Van Aken’s Florida Kitchen) and a memoir (No Experience Necessary… The Culinary Odyssey of Chef Norman Van Aken).
 His cookbooks have been hailed by Anthony Bourdain, Thomas Keller, Emeril Lagasse, Eric Ripert, Wolfgang Puck; while his memoir captured the attention of the prestigious IACP/Julia Child Award and received a ‘finalist nomination’ along with Michael Pollan, Anne Willan and Luke Barr.
 His latest published book, Norman Van Aken’s My Florida Kitchen, was selected to represent the USA in the local category of the Gourmand International World Cookbook Awards and has been awarded the Florida Book Award’s Gold Medal for Cooking.

-Chef Van Aken is the founder and co-partner of NORMAN’S at the Ritz-Carlton, Grande Lakes, Orlando which opened in 2003 and has been celebrated with numerous local and national accolades over the years
+Chef Van Aken is the founder of NORMAN’S at the Ritz-Carlton, Grande Lakes, Orlando which opened in 2003.
+The restaurant has been celebrated with numerous local and national accolades over the years including being only the second restaurant in the history of Florida to reach the semi-finalist stage for the “Best Restaurant in America” by the James Beard Foundation.
+The other finalist was NORMAN’S in Miami.

-In 2017, Van Aken, along with partners Candace Walsh and Susan Buckley debuted ‘Three’, a new modern fine-dining concept and No. 3 Social a complementing roof-deck lounge in Miami’s Wynwood arts district.
-Adjacent to the restaurant is “In the Kitchen with Norman Van Aken,” a cooking school he opened in June 2018.
+In 2018, Van Aken, along with partner Candace Walsh opened “In the Kitchen with Norman Van Aken,” a cooking school in the Wynwood Arts District of Miami.
 Classes are for all ages and all levels with hand’s on instruction.

-His newest project is within the soon to open, ‘Time Out Market Miami’ Food Hall.
-The original is in Lisbon, Portugal with more markets to follow in New York, Chicago, Boston, London and Montreal.
+Another 2019 project is, ‘Time Out Market Miami’ Food Hall where he has two concepts.
+One is based on his beloved Key West, (K’West) and the other is his take on artisanal pizzas, (Beach Pie).
+The original Time Out Market is in Lisbon, Portugal with more markets to follow in New York, Chicago, Boston, London and Montreal.

 Chef Van Aken has appeared on various television shows from CNN’s “Parts Unknown” with Bourdain to “Jimmy Kimmel Live.”
 He is often cited as a culinary expert in publications such as The New York Times and Saveur.
 Additionally, Van Aken is the hosts of “A Word on Food” a radio show that airs twice a week on NPR, in addition to being a staff writer for one of the leading culinary websites, The Daily Meal.
 There he is featured on his column, “Kitchen Conversations” which have featured chefs, authors, wine-makers, cocktail gurus and restaurant luminaries.